 Social Work & Anthropology (SWAN Ph.D.)

-Students can apply to earn a doctorate in Social Work and Anthropology (SWAN).
-The joint Social Work/Anthropology Ph.D. program draws on the strengths of both fields in theory, social history, research, policy and practice.
-The SWAN program combines the approaches of each field to make use of its urban location to foster scholarship focusing on global issues of 21st century post-industrial cities and how these cities are being re-invented.
-Students will receive a thorough grounding in the theoretical and applied aspects of both Social Work and Anthropology and will apply this knowledge to pursue scholarship in areas of interest focusing on urbanism, internationalism, and social/cultural organization.
-SWAN students follow a curriculum that draws from existing courses in each field with the addition of one new core course that fully integrates the two disciplines.
-Specific new content combining the perspectives of both disciplines is included in the MA/MSW level practica, the qualifying exam requirements, and dissertation research to meet the educational requirements of this degree.
+The Social Work/Anthropology (SWAN) program draws on the strengths of both fields in theory, social history, research, policy and practice.
+The SWAN program combines the approaches of each discipline to make use of the program's urban location to foster scholarship focusing on global issues of the 21st century, such as the re-invention of post-industrial cities.
+Students receive a thorough grounding in the theoretical and applied aspects of both Social Work and Anthropology and apply this knowledge to pursue scholarship in such areas of interest as urbanism, globalization, and social/cultural organization.
+SWAN students follow a curriculum that draws from existing courses in each discipline, including a core course that that focuses on the integration of the two fields.
+Content combining the perspectives of both disciplines is included in the qualifying exam and dissertation research requirements for the degree.

 Academic Scholarship: All course work completed to satisfy the following degree requirements must be done in accordance with the academic regulations of the Graduate School.
 All students are required to maintain a 'B' average.
-A grade of 'B-minus' or below in two courses will be sufficient reason to dismiss a student from a graduate program.
-For the purposes of evaluating this condition, a grade of 'WF' is considered to be a failing grade.
+A grade of 'B-minus' or below in two courses will be sufficient reason to dismiss a student from the program.
+For the purposes of evaluating this condition, a grade of 'WF' is considered a failing grade.

 Admission to this program is contingent upon admission to the Graduate School.
-Only a limited number of applicants who have demonstrated superior ability can be accepted in this program.
+Only a limited number of applicants who have demonstrated superior ability and potential will be accepted in this program.

-In addition to the transcripts and other materials required by the Graduate School, applicants must apply for admission to either the Social Work or Anthropology Ph.D. program and then request admission to the SWAN program.
-They must meet the admissions standards of the Graduate School and the SWAN program.
-Students who do not possess an MSW must also apply to the MSW program after alerting the SW doctoral chair of their application to the SWAN program.
-All application and admissions materials must be submitted to the Office of Graduate Admissions by January 15 to begin in the Fall semester.
+Prospective students should apply for admission to either the Social Work or Anthropology Ph.D. programs and specify, using a pull-down menu, their request for admission to the SWAN program.
+They must meet the admissions standards of both the Graduate School and the SWAN program.
+Students who do not possess an MSW should apply separately to the MSW program and notify the SW doctoral director of their application to both the MSW and SWAN programs.
+All application and admission materials must be submitted to the Office of Graduate Admissions by January 10 to begin in the following fall semester.

 The Plan of Work must be submitted before forty credits have been completed and before the qualifying examination is scheduled.

-The Doctor of Philosophy requires ninety credits beyond the baccalaureate degree, thirty of which must be earned as dissertation credit.
+The Doctor of Philosophy requires ninety credits beyond the baccalaureate degree, thirty of which must be earned as dissertation credits.

 A minimum of thirty credits of graduate work must be at the 7000-level or above (excluding dissertation credits).
-Students must petition the Graduate Committee for course equivalents, substitutes, or any other exceptions to the Ph.D. requirements.
-Students who do not enter with program with an MSW will need to complete all of the courses below.
+Students must petition the SWAN Steering Committee for course equivalents, substitutes, or any other exceptions to the SWAN requirements.

 |Social Work - Research/Theory|